keaaa/python-avro-tests/README.md

 | mv-expand data;
 ```

-The mv-expand does not manage to expand the dynamic array, as it contains a NaN value.
+The mv-expand does not manage to expand the dynamic array, containing a NaN value.

 If running the same ingest but with no NaN value, the mv-expand works as expected.